 The road leading from Leh to Khardung La is asphalted for about 24 km till the South Pullu check post but from there the road is made up of graved and muddy trail till the North Pullu check point.

-Travelers require an inner line permit to cross the pass which can be obtained from the District Commissioner’s office in Leh.
-Make at least seven photocopy’s of this permit as every check point needs a copy of the permit, on failing to submit a copy travelers are sent back.
+Travellers require an inner line permit to cross the pass which can be obtained from the District Commissioner’s office in Leh.
+Make at least seven photocopy’s of this permit as every check point needs a copy of the permit, on failing to submit a copy travellers are sent back.

-Khardung La is a must visit for everyone who travels to Ladakh, because it is not often that one traveler to the highest motor road in the world.
+Khardung La is a must visit for everyone who travels to Ladakh, because it is not often that one traveller to the highest motor road in the world.